Research Institutes, Centres and Groups

 Research entities at Ontario Tech University often use cross-Faculty collaboration and, potentially, external partnerships to capitalize on available expertise to address today's multifaceted issues.

 Their aim is to enhance or challenge current knowledge with new activities that may lead to new avenues of research.
-They are formal bodies which must be approved by the university's Board of Governors.
+They are formal bodies that must be approved by the university's Board of Governors.
 These are the currently approved entities.

 Brilliant Energy Institute